 You might be planning an event that hosts foreign executives from an offshore company, or representatives from one of your offices overseas.
 In either case, this small, intimate gathering will not require much in the way of equipment other than a microphone.

-Consecutive interpreting would be ideal for a boardroom meeting.
+For a boardroom meeting, consecutive interpreting will work most efficiently.
 If more than one language is required, you may be able to have two consecutive interpreters at once.

 Event Planning for a Wedding Ceremony